 By now you've heard the news that the Barneys New York spring campaign "Brothers, Sisters, Sons & Daughters" will feature 17 transgender models — all of them clad in stunning attire from labels such as Givenchy, Balenciaga and Lanvin.

-The solemn yet inviting black-and-white photographs were taken by Bruce Weber — no novice at creating images that contest sexual norms — and
+The solemn yet inviting black-and-white photographs were taken by Bruce Weber — no novice at creating images that contest sexual norms — and are a milestone for a segment of the gender-sexuality spectrum that's long overdue for the kind of exposure and cultural elevation that fashion, perhaps more than any other art form, can confer.

 Image Credit: Barneys via Vimeo